Cyberspace Administration of China: Censorship

+Propaganda

+In March 2024, CAC stated that the country's media outlets must create "positive propaganda" (正面宣传) about Chinese achievements.

+Artificial intelligence

+In April 2023, the Cyberspace Administration of China issued draft measures stating that tech companies will be obligated to ensure AI-generated content upholds the ideology of the CCP such as Core Socialist Values, avoids discrimination, respects intellectual property rights, and safeguards user data.
+Under these draft measures, companies bear legal responsibility for training data and content generated through their platforms.
+In July 2023, CAC announced a licensing requirement for generative artificial intelligence systems.
+Before releasing a large language model to the public, companies must seek approval from the CAC to certify that the model refuses to answer certain questions relating to political ideology and criticism of the CCP.
+In May 2024, CAC announced that it rolled out a large language model trained on Xi Jinping Thought.

+International cooperation

+Since at least 2017, CAC has cooperated with Roskomnadzor, Russia's principal internet regulator and censor.

+Cyber attacks

 The CAC has been accused of assisting in cyber attacks against visitors to Chinese websites.
 The anti-censorship group GreatFire.org provided data and reports showing man-in-the-middle attacks against major foreign web services, including iCloud, Yahoo, Microsoft, and Google.
-The attack would have required the ability to "tap into the backbone of the Chinese Internet."
+The attack would have required the ability to "tap into the backbone of the Chinese Internet".

 Gibson Research Corporation attributed some of the attacks against GitHub to the CAC's operations.
 In the attack, ads hosted on Baidu were able to leverage computers visiting from outside China, redirecting their traffic to overload the servers of GitHub.
 "The tampering takes places someplace between when the traffic enters China and when it hits Baidu's servers," Gibson wrote.
 "This is consistent with previous malicious actions and points to the Cyberspace Administration of China (CAC) being directly involved..."

-A 2020 investigation by ProPublica and The New York Times found that CAC systematically placed censorship restrictions on Chinese media outlets and social media to avoid mentions of the COVID-19 outbreak, mentions of Li Wenliang, and "activated legions of fake online commenters to flood social sites with distracting chatter".